CLNEulalia/Divide-And-Conquer-Sorts/README.md

 ## Homework Instructions

-Previously, we covered Merge Sort.
-Review the concepts of Divide-and-Conquer sorting algorithms as well as Merge Sort, then proceed to the [Quick Sort](https://git.generalassemb.ly/seir-323/divide-and-conquer-sorts#quick-sort) part of the lesson.

-When you have finished the module and worked on the code for Quick Sort, submit an issue on this repository to summarize your learnings on the topic.
+When you have finished the module, submit an issue on this repository to summarize your learnings on the topic.

+**There are two separate issue templates, one for Merge Sort and one for Quick Sort!
+Be sure to submit the issue with the correct template for the sorting algo at hand.**

 Unless otherwise noted, homework is due by 10 am ET the next day.

+Save the coding portion of the assignment for the next morning!

 ## Learning Objectives
 By the end of this two-part lesson, you will be able to: